jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 }
 ```

-For the time being we are going to write the Component and export it separately as we want to make it more readable.
-In time you will come to find that several things can be exported from a file and that will require using the `export` keyword more than once.
+For the time being we are going to write the Component and export it separately as we want to make our code more readable.

 #### Creating A Component

-So let's take a moment to create a `Functional Components` that contain all the Bootstrap HTML code needed allow us to create the 2 card Components as per our layout.
+So let's take a moment to create a `Functional Component` that contains all the Bootstrap HTML code needed to allow us to create the 2 card Components as per our layout.

 In the `src` folder create the following files:

 - Card1.js
 - Card2.js

-:thumbsup: Click on the thumbs up when your done.
+:thumbsup: Click on the thumbs up when you're done.

 **Card1**